Money Laundering Charges

 FBI and FinCEN increased focus on possible money laundering transactions during the COVID-19 pandemic due to concerns for fraud with new relief funds available and banks flagging normal financial activity as suspicious when much activity either stopped or significantly reduced.

-Medical and recreational marijuana use is legal in many states but concerns from banks they will violate federal anti-money laundering laws make banking services unavailable.
+Medical and recreational marijuana use is legal in many states but concerns from banks that they will violate federal anti-money laundering laws make banking services unavailable.
 New laws introduced in the latest Coronavirus legislation will amend the SAFE Banking Act to provide legal access to financial services for marijuana related businesses.

 If You Need Help, Call Us